elsartz/redux-store/README.md

   - [Questions](#questions)

   # Installation
+    A full working e-commerce platform that uses:
+    - IndexedDB for offline storage,
+    - MongoDB Atlas as a cloud storage and it is deployed on
+    - [Heroku](https://still-journey-63976.herokuapp.com/) a container-based cloud Platform as a Service (PaaS).

   # Usage
-    AS a senior engineer working on an e-commerce platform
+    AS a software engineer working on an e-commerce platform, I WANT my platform to use Redux to manage global state instead of the Context API, SO THAT my website's state management is taken out of the React ecosystem.

   # Contributing
     Vardis Sartzetakis